trinsiclabs/divvy/README.md

 Users can signup (create an organisation), join channels, and trade shares using the app.

-It lives in the `application` directory.

-See the [application docs](./application/README.md) for more info.
+See the [application docs](https://github.com/flashbackzoo/divvy-application) for more info.

 #### API